On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Directed -Simple -Path: FPT

-In each step, we ``handle'' a (directed simple) cycle from the current topology so that at least one of its arcs is eliminated---here, it is crucial (to eventually derive a logarithmic dependency on $k$) that we completely eliminate an arc and not only decrease the value that $\varphi$ assigns to it.
+We need a further decomposition step to decompose strong components.
+In each such step, we process a (directed simple) cycle from the current topology so that at least one of its arcs is eliminated.
+Here, in order to eventually derive a logarithmic dependency on $k$, it is crucial that we completely eliminate an arc and not only decrease the value that $\varphi$ assigns to it.
 For this purpose, we utilize the following definition and lemma.